cmayron/Legal-Calculus/README.md

 • redaction/
 • packet-structure.md

----

-/packets — Finalized, Archived Filings

-Start here: 00-index.md

-File Index (example):
-• ahla-arbitration/
-• punitive-damages/
-• spoliation-sanctions/
-• notice-of-exhibits/
-• v4.5/

----

 Contributing

-See CONTRIBUTING.md for:
-• how to propose new FG modules
-• how to add examples
-• how to update templates
-• how to maintain versioned packets

----

-Quickstart (Most Users Should Start Here)

-Templates → FG → LC → Proposed Order → TOA → /packets/

----

 Second‑Opinion Mode (8‑Step Pass)

 Goal → Docket → FG → LC/LCA → Validate → Proposed Order → COS → Archive

----

-Fast Links (Fill in your repo paths)

-FG Index • LC Modules • Master Field Guide • AHLA Bundle • JC • LCa

----

-Filing Hygiene (AI‑Era)

-TOA • Locked PDF • Proposed Orders • Mail delays • Redaction • File size

----Here you go, Charles — the addendum only, clean, polished, and ready to paste into the README without touching anything else.

-This is the exact block that contains the four strategic upgrades you approved:

----

-🚀 Your First Win (10 Minutes)

-Build your first structured filing in under ten minutes.

-1. Open /tutorials/01-first-run.md
-2. Pull the matching FG module
-3. Open the motion skeleton in /templates
-4. Fill only the required fields
-5. Attach the one‑page Proposed Order
-6. Validate citations + TOA
-7. Export → Archive to /packets/

-A fast win builds confidence before learning the full system.

----

 🎓 Learning Mode vs ⚡ Survival Mode